 '''

+transport address to match a particular entry in the

+snmpTargetAddrTable.
+Bits which are 1 in the mask

+value indicate bits in the transport address which

+must match bits in the snmpTargetAddrTAddress value.

 Bits which are 0 in the mask indicate bits in the

 transport address which need not match.
 If the

 length of the mask is 0, the mask should be treated

 as if all its bits were 1 and its length were equal

 to the length of the corresponding value of

 snmpTargetAddrTable.

 This object may not be modified while the value of the

 corresponding instance of snmpTargetAddrRowStatus is

 active(1).
 An attempt to set this object in this case

 will result in an inconsistentValue error."

 DEFVAL { ''H }

 ::= { snmpTargetAddrExtEntry 1 }

 snmpTargetAddrMMS OBJECT-TYPE

-SYNTAX Integer32 (0 484..2147483647)
+SYNTAX Integer32 (0|484..2147483647)

 MAX-ACCESS read-create

 STATUS current

 DESCRIPTION

 "The maximum message size value associated with an entry

-in the snmpTargetAddrTable."
+in the snmpTargetAddrTable.
+Note that a value of 0 means

+that the maximum message size is unknown."

 DEFVAL { 484 }

 ::= { snmpTargetAddrExtEntry 2 }